-If you’re pulled over for speeding, be calm, courteous and don’t say too much.
-Officers may ask you tricky questions that can be used against you like if you were aware you were speeding or what you think the posted speed limit is.
+If you’re pulled over for speeding, be calm and courteous.
+Try not to say much.
+Officers may ask you tricky questions that can be used against you, like if you were aware you were speeding or what you think the posted speed limit is.

-If the officer doesn’t tell you, be sure to ask how he or she determined you were speeding.
-In some cases, you will need to appear in court if you were going more than 30 miles over the posted speed limit, were also ticketed for reckless driving or you were involved in a traffic accident.
+If the officer doesn’t tell you, ask how they determined you were speeding.
+In some cases, you will need to appear in court if you were going more than 30 miles over the posted speed limit, ticketed for reckless driving or involved in a traffic accident.

-Be sure to make notes later about everything you can remember including date and time, surroundings, if there were any posted speed limit signs that may have been obstructed, etc.
+Make notes later about everything you can remember, including date and time, surroundings, if there were any posted speed limit signs that may have been obstructed, etc.

 Paying the ticket will be the easiest solution but may raise your insurance rates.
 If you feel the officer incorrectly ticketed you, you can choose to fight the speeding citation in court.
 At best, the officer that cited you doesn’t show up and the judge will dismiss the case.
 At worst, the judge will agree with the officer and you’ll be responsible for the ticket.

 There are several ways to negotiate a speeding ticket:

 - When you get pulled over.
 If you’re calm and courteous, you can try to reason with the officer.
 It’s not illegal to plead your case of why you can’t afford a ticket or why you have a good driving record.
 Try to do so before the officer writes the ticket.